Priesemann-Group/icomo/README.md

 If you use this toolbox in your research, please find the citation information on the right sidebar.

+### Acknowledgements

+This project was supported by the Max Planck Society and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 454648639 - SFB 1528.

 ### Credits

 Logo by [Fabian Mikulasch](https://scholar.google.com/citations?user=ZWWBIoUAAAAJ&hl=en)